babycourageous/education-planners/src/team/jamesw.md

 permalink: team/{{ name | slug }}/index.html
 ---

-James wilson is the founder and owner of Education Planners with over 30 years of experience as an educational professional.
+James Wilson is the founder and owner of Education Planners with over 30 years of experience as an educational professional.
 He served as superintendent of schools in two metro Atlanta school districts, Cobb County Schools and Fulton County Schools.
 While serving Fulton County Schools he improved test scores, expanded instructional technology, and created "virtual classrooms" providing students with the opportunity to take advanced coursework from Georgia Tech while staying in their home school setting.

 Mr. Wilson is a past participant in the Vanderbilt University Institute for Education Leaders, the Harvard University Institue for Educational Leaders, the Harvard University Superintendent Institute and is a member of the Atlanta Regional Commission (ARC) for leadership.